jguamie/system-design/notes/system-design-outline.md

 # System Design Outline
 This is a recommended approach to solving system design problems.
-Not all of these topics will be relevant to a given problem.
+Not all of these topics will be relevant for a given problem.
 1. Functional Requirements / Clarifications / Assumptions
 1. Non-Functional Requirements
 	1. Consistency vs Availability